13 Health Benefits Of Dragon Fruit And How To Eat It

 8. May Help Improve Vision

 Beta-carotenes are essential for good eye health.
-The beta-carotene present in dragon fruit may help improve vision and reduce the risk of cataracts and macular degeneration (23).
+The beta-carotene present in dragon fruit may help improve vision and reduce the risk of cataractsi XThe gradual development of blurry vision as the eye's naturally clear lens becomes clouded, interfering with daily activities. and macular degenerationi XAn eye disorder where a part of the retina is affected, impairing central vision and making it difficult to perform daily duties.
+(23).
 However, there is insufficient evidence to support these claims.

 9. May Help Suppress Arthritis Pain